Iago-Boardy/it-technician-exercises/README.md

 ---

-Feel free to explore each section for detailed exercises and projects related to IT Technician training.
+Feel free to explore each section for detailed exercises and projects related to IT training.
 Note that the Florybal Website project is hosted in a separate repository.
 The Florybal Website is the final project for the IT course, and it resides in a separate repository.